mooseware/SublimePhpTidy/README.md

 #### [Sublime Text 2](http://www.sublimetext.com/2)

 ## About
 This is a Sublime Text 2 plugin allowing you to format your PHP code.
+This script was created by welovewordpress (https://github.com/welovewordpress/SublimePhpTidy).

-It uses wp-phptidy, which is a little tool for formatting PHP code to conform the [WordPress Coding Standards](http://codex.wordpress.org/WordPress_Coding_Standards).
+In my version, it uses the Allman Style (http://en.wikipedia.org/wiki/Indent_style#Allman_style) for PHP-code formatting.

 It is based on the [phptidy](http://phptidy.berlios.de/) script by Magnus Rosenbaum.

 Modifications were made by Eoin Gallagher and described here:

 http://magp.ie/2011/01/10/tidy-and-format-your-php-and-meet-wordpress-standards-on-coda-and-textwrangler/

 ## Usage
 ctrl + shift + P and type `Tidy PHP`, or you can use the ctrl + alt + T keybinding.